 - Auditors are seriously outnumbered.

-- And even though we perform all kinds of fancy procedures to uncover fraud, they don’t really work!
+- Even though we perform all kinds of fancy procedures to uncover fraud, they don’t really work!

 1. Fraudsters purposely deceive us.